i-dot-ai/consult/README.md

 This will set up dev and test databases with dummy data.
 See the definition of that make task for the various steps.

+You will have an staff user (i.e. one that can access the admin) created with the username `email@example.com` and the password `admin`.

 Confirm everything is working with

 ```